MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P02-Lets-Start-Coding/content.md

 3. And a button("Text optional of "Join ChatRoom")

-If done correctly, it should resemble the GIF up above!
+If done correctly, it should resemble the image up above!

 Now that we have created our visual components let us connect that to our code so we can manipulate these elements.
 Proceed to make the corresponding swift file for our xib view if you haven't done so already.